sahwar/erdlowe-gtk-theme/README.md

 ## Screenshots

+Standard variant + compact for shell:
 ![figure-global-standard](images/global-standard.png?raw=true)
 *`open image in new tab to see it fullsize and sharp`*

+Light variant + compact for shell:
 ![figure-global-light](images/global-light.png?raw=true)
 *`open image in new tab to see it fullsize and sharp`*

+Dark variant + compact for shell:
 ![figure-global-dark](images/global-dark.png?raw=true)
 *`open image in new tab to see it fullsize and sharp`*